ldengel3718/Engr3/README.md

 [[Create a link to your Onshape document](https://cvilleschools.onshape.com/documents/003e413cee57f7ccccaa15c2/w/ea71050bb283bf3bf088c96c/e/c85ae532263d3b551e1795d0?renderMode=0&uiState=62d9b9d7883c4f335ec42021).
 Don't forget to turn on link sharing in your Onshape document so that others can see it. ](https://cvilleschools.onshape.com/documents/caa6fd0b434cff95e6afe1d0/w/0b41de6fe5d46a783dfeba24/e/8b3b7df5f44e32f7ea277424)
 ### Reflection

-This was a simple start to Onshape for this year which was nice.
-It was also cool to use sketch fillets for the first time.
+This was our first assignment of the year so it took a while for me to become comfortable with Onshape again which was challenging.
+I re-learned how to use Onshape and how to use sketch fillets as well.
+I don't have much advice on this one though.
 &nbsp;

 ## Swing_Arm